 What’s more, tiling, when done well, can add value to your home, so it’s important to get the job done correctly.
-If you’re thinking of having a go yourself, here are the top 4 things to take into consideration:
+If you’re thinking of having a go yourself or calling in a tradesperson to complete the task, here are the top 4 tiling tips you need to know.

 What's your budget?